awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 For users or roles to obtain access to the functions in the `aws_ml` extension, grant `EXECUTE` privilege on those functions\.
 You can subsequently REVOKE the privileges, if needed\. `EXECUTE` privileges are revoked from PUBLIC on the functions of these schemas by default\.
 In a multi\-tenant database configuration, to prevent tenants from accessing the functions use `REVOKE USAGE` on one or more of the ML service schemas\.

-For a reference to the installed functions of the `aws_ml` extension, see [PostgreSQL Function Reference for Aurora Machine Learning](#postgresql-ml-functions)\.
+For a reference to the installed functions of the `aws_ml` extension, see [PostgreSQL function reference for Aurora Machine Learning](#postgresql-ml-functions)\.

-## Using Amazon Comprehend for Natural Language Processing<a name="postgresql-using-comprehend"></a>
+## Using Amazon Comprehend for natural language processing<a name="postgresql-using-comprehend"></a>

 Amazon Comprehend uses machine learning to find insights and relationships in text\.
 Amazon Comprehend uses natural language processing to extract insights about the content of documents\.
 It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document\.
 You can use this Aurora machine learning service with very little machine learning experience\.

 Aurora machine learning uses Amazon Comprehend for sentiment analysis of text that is stored in your database\.
 A *sentiment* is an opinion expressed in text\.
 Sentiment analysis identifies and categorizes sentiments to determine if the attitude towards something \(such as a topic or product\) is positive, negative, or neutral\.

 **Note**
  Amazon Comprehend is currently available only in some AWS Regions\.
-To check in which AWS Regions you can use Amazon Comprehend, see [the AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) page on the AWS site\.
+To check in which AWS Regions you can use Amazon Comprehend, see [the AWS Region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) page on the AWS site\.

 For example, using Amazon Comprehend you can analyze contact center call\-in documents to detect caller sentiment and better understand caller\-agent dynamics\.
 You can find a further description in the post [Analyzing contact center calls](http://aws.amazon.com/blogs/machine-learning/analyzing-contact-center-calls-part-1-use-amazon-transcribe-and-amazon-comprehend-to-analyze-customer-sentiment/) on the AWS Machine Learning blog\.